aguscoppe/patient-data-management/README.md

 ## Project structure

 Folders:
-- components:
+- /components:
   - this is where components are placed
   - if generic, they should be placed in /common sub-folder
   - if a component has a related styles, utils or constants file, they will follow the structure:
     - ComponentName.styles.ts
     - ComponentName.constants.ts
     - ComponentName.utils.ts
-- hooks: this is where custom hooks are placed
+- /hooks: this is where custom hooks are placed
-- models: this is where data models are placed
+- /models: this is where data models are placed

 ## Run Locally